apache/kudu/docs/design-docs/tablet.md

 ```

 Major delta compactions satisfy delta compaction goals 1 and 2, but cost more
-than than minor delta compactions since they must read and re-write the base
+than minor delta compactions since they must read and re-write the base data,
-data, which is typically larger than the delta data.
+which is typically larger than the delta data.

 A major REDO delta compaction may be performed against any subset of the columns
 in a DiskRowSet -- if only a single column has received a significant number of updates,